 Arts and Ancestors

-The setup consists of four activity stations, with one or two adult volunteers (provided by the school) at each station.
-Each station houses an activity relating to an aspect of human culture, including visual arts, crafts, and understanding the patterns of nature.
-Each station can take up to eight students at a time.
-We work well outdoors, but we will move indoors in inclement weather.
+The setup consists of three activity stations, with one Ravenwood instructor at each station.
+The activities each relate to an aspect of human culture, including visual arts, crafts, and understanding the patterns of nature.
+Each station can take up to ten students at a time.
+We work well outdoors, but we can set up indoors in inclement weather.
+Maximum participation is 30 students per half-day session of hands-on learning.

 Arts and Crafts